Car Seat, Booster Seat or Seatbelt: Where does your child fit?

 Once a child outgrows the forward-facing car seat, he/she is likely ready to use the lap and shoulder belt with a booster seat; booster seats should never be used with lap-only seat belts.
 Use the seat belt positioner (that comes with the booster seat) to fit the seat belt over the child's shoulder and across his/her chest.
 Keep your child in a booster seat until he/she is big enough to fit in a seat belt properly.

 Once the child reaches 4'9", he/she may be ready to use a seat belt alone.
 For a seat belt to fit properly, the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest, and not cross the neck or face.
 Review this video about the seat belt fit test to learn more.
 Safety experts recommend children ride in the back seat until age 13 year; the back seat is always the safest location for children to ride.

 Approximately three-quarters (3/4) of children ride in car seats that are not properly installed.
 Carver County Public Health has Child Passenger Safety Technicians available to help you install your car seat.
 Call Carver County Public Health at (952) 361-1329 to schedule an appointment, or visit an upcoming car seat inspection event.

 Need a Car Seat

 Carver County Public Health has car seats available free of charge for families that meet specific income requirements.
+Additionally, children and pregnant women enrolled in Medical Assistance may be eligible to receive a free car seat through their health insurance provider.
 Call Carver County Public Health at (952) 361-1329 to learn more.